Different Types of Forests in India

 United Nations Framework Convention on Climate Change (UNFCCC)

-The rapid deterioration in the environment and climate is mainly due to human intervention and activities.
+Rapid environmental and climate deterioration is mainly due to human intervention and activities.
 As time passes, the problem grows even bigger.
-To keep a check on climate change, the United Nations established a secretariat named UNFCCC or United Nations Framework Convention on Climate Change.
+The United Nations established a secretariat named UNFCCC, or the United Nations Framework Convention on Climate Change, to monitor climate change.
 It was established in 1992 in Geneva and shifted to Bonn, Germany, in 1995.
-This secretariat works with the Governments of leading nations in introducing various norms to regulate climate change and save nature.
+This secretariat works with the Governments of leading nations to introduce various norms to regulate climate change and save nature.

 World Forest Day